South Australian Charter of the Rights and Freedoms of Vulnerable Adults

 Elder abuse may look different for older people and families from diverse cultural and linguistic backgrounds.
 Cultural values and beliefs, including our own, influence the way elder abuse is perceived and responded to.

-Care and respect of older Aboriginal people and Aboriginal Elders is a very important part of Aboriginal culture and society.
+Care and respect for older Aboriginal people and Aboriginal Elders is a very important part of Aboriginal culture and society.
 They are responsible for passing down from generation to generation life lessons, storylines, histories, songs and obligations.
 Elder abuse is a very complex and sensitive issue.
 It is recommended that you seek help if you have concerns.

 Do not criticise the abuser or older person for tolerating the abuse.
 This can make the older person feel defensive and not want to discuss it further.
 There are many reasons why a person may live in a situation where they are being abused.
 Focus on the importance of the older person’s safety and wellbeing, and that help is available.

 Acknowledge how the person is feeling.
 Reassure them that you believe them and that the abuse is not their fault.
 Remind them that help and support is available.
-Support them even they refuse help initially.
+Support them even if they refuse help initially.
 Help may be accepted later when they feel more confident.

 Prior to any action, it is important to not jeopardise the person’s safety.
 Even if a person does talk about it, they may need your help to get things started.
 It may help to know who or what agency to speak to, what options are available, or even help the older person identify or collect evidence.